harris-ippp/lectures/08/preliminaries.md

 * `conda install -c conda-forge mplleaflet geopy`
 * `conda install jupyter wget pysal`

+If, when you `import geopandas` you get an `ImportError: DLL load failed`, then fiona may have gotten messed up as you installed the others.
+Just repeat that line.

 Pour yourself a glass of wine.

 (Adapted from [here](https://www.bountysource.com/issues/27623893-fyi-installing-geopandas-with-conda).)